Description

 Example

-// Example of accessing the Scene property in an EditorTool
+// Example of accessing the Scene property within an EditorTool

 {